jaredhanson/marked-engine/README.md

 [Markdown](http://daringfireball.net/projects/markdown/) rendering, powered by [marked](https://github.com/chjj/marked).

+marked-engine is an [Express](http://expressjs.com/)-compatible template engine for rendering Markdown.
+It also a `render` function for integration with other frameworks.

-## Installation
+## Install

     $ npm install marked-engine

 ## Usage

-marked-engine is an [Express](http://expressjs.com/)-compatible template engine for rendering Markedown.
-It also a `render` function for integration with other frameworks.

 Register `marked-engine` as the template engine for files ending with a ".md" extension.